ng-Classic/ng-classic/aio/content/guide/directive-composition-api.md

 # Directive composition API

-Angular directives offer a great way to encapsulate reusable behaviors— directives can apply attributes, CSS classes, and event listeners to an element.
+Angular Classicdirectives offer a great way to encapsulate reusable behaviors— directives can apply attributes, CSS classes, and event listeners to an element.

 The *directive composition API* lets you apply directives to a component's host element from